knative/community/SECURITY.md

 policy sets out our definition of good faith in the context of finding and reporting vulnerabilities, as well as what you can expect from us in return.

+*If you have identified a vulnerability in Knative, please do not post an issue in the public issue tracker.
+Instead, please follow the responsible disclosure policy described in this document.*

 # Expectations

 When working with us according to this policy, you can expect us to: